Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Acknowledgements

 \section{Acknowledgements}

 I thank all the Heliophysics authors and other teachers in the Heliophysics Summer School for the skill with which they taught me as one of the participants in the School as well as for their patience with me as one of the editors of the book series.
 This volume was supported by the Johannes Geiss Fellowship of the International Space Science Institute.
-I am indebted to J{\"u}rg Beer, Paul Charbonneau, Terry Forbes, Marina Galand, Dana Longcope, Sten Odenwald, and Matthias Rempel for their insightful comments on an earlier version of the manuscript.
-A special thanks goes to Tom Bogdan who worked through the entire draft volume and made many insightful suggestions.
+I am indebted to J{\"u}rg Beer, Paul Charbonneau, Terry Forbes, Marina Galand, Dana Longcope, Sten Odenwald, and Matthias Rempel for their insightful comments on an earlier version of the manuscript, and to Nick Gross for working through most of the Activities, noting errors, adding tasks, and developing new Activities.
+Special thanks go to Tom Bogdan who worked through the entire draft volume.

-1 cm { Karel Schrijver, \today}
+.5 cm { Karel Schrijver, \dateofthisversion}